 And it’s the same with English, except there is no exact measure of fluency.
 You may have a certain exam level in mind that you would like to reach, or a target that will tell you when your English is ‘good enough’.
 Either way, it’s helpful to have this in mind before you begin, so you can clearly measure your progress along the way.

-If you don’t yet know your current level of ability, you can take a free assessment with Gymglish.
+If you don’t yet know your current proficiency level, you can read more about ESL levels or take a free assessment with Gymglish.
 Click here to get a free 30-day trial of their online English course, and after the first week you’ll receive a detailed report with your current level and the areas you need to improve.

 There are also the different language skills to consider.
 You may find it quite easy to hold a conversation in English with minimal understanding of grammar rules, for example.
 Or, you may be excellent at writing, but lacking confidence when speaking because you haven’t had much practice with pronunciation.